xolan/cv/README.md

 To use SCSS you need [Ruby](http://rubyinstaller.org/) and [SASS](http://sass-lang.com/).
 You can however ignore the SCSS-file if you prefer to work with plain CSS.

+#### Ubuntu

+Install Ruby and Gem

+    sudo apt-get install ruby-full rubygems

+Install SASS

+    sudo gem install sass

+Run SASS

+    cd src
+    sass --scss --watch cv.scss:cv.css

+While SASS is running, this will "compile" the SCSS to regular CSS whenever you save changes to cv.scss.
+You can stop watching by entering `^C (CTRL+C)`.

 ### PDF

 #### Ubuntu